Five Dials: Literary magazine

 Five Dials was one of several magazines credited with the rebirth of the literary journal, albeit in a slightly different form to publications such as the London Review of Books.
 Articles either about or referencing Five Dials have appeared in The Guardian, The Times, and UK publishing's trade magazine The Bookseller.

-Five Dials was run by Craig Taylor, who is assisted by Hamish Hamilton staff and a team of volunteers in the making of the magazine.
+Five Dials was run by Craig Taylor, who was assisted by Hamish Hamilton staff and a team of volunteers in the making of the magazine.
 Excerpts from Five Dials appeared in The Guardian, and journalists praised its progress, calling Five Dials "understatedly hip", a "heartbreaking PDF of staggering Internet genius" and "handsomely typeset, beautifully illustrated and gloriously devoid of adverts".

 Closure

 Five Dials ceased producing new editions in 2023, after 16 years, while keeping its complete archive available.
-Hamish Hamilton explained that the closure was to "make space for all the new talent fizzing at the margins, where we once stood, ready to forge new channels and find new forms", co-founders Simon Prosser and Craig Taylor stating: "We founded Five Dials in 2008 – two years after Twitter and two years before Instagram – as one of a new generation of arts magazines, in that era when internet culture was colliding with literary culture in all kinds of exciting, alarming, unexpected ways.
+Hamish Hamilton explained that the closure was to “make space for all the new talent fizzing at the margins, where we once stood, ready to forge new channels and find new forms,” with co-founders Simon Prosser and Craig Taylor stating: "We founded Five Dials in 2008 – two years after Twitter and two years before Instagram – as one of a new generation of arts magazines, in that era when internet culture was colliding with literary culture in all kinds of exciting, alarming, unexpected ways.
 We wanted to create something which would be free to all, available online from anywhere in the world, and which would gather the best of the old and the new in surprising, playful combinations."